OrangeX4/typst-cheq/lib.typ

 /// - `fill`: [`string`] - The fill color for the checklist marker.
 /// - `stroke`: [`string`] - The stroke color for the checklist marker.
 /// - `radius`: [`string`] - The radius of the checklist marker.
+/// - `light`: [`bool'] - The style of the markers, light or dark.
 /// - `marker-map`: [`map`] - The map of the checklist marker.
 It should be a map of character to symbol function, such as `(" ": sym.ballot, "x": sym.ballot.cross, "-": sym.bar.h, "/": sym.slash.double)`.
+/// - `highlight-map`: [`map`] - The map of the highlight functions.
+It should be a map of characther to functions, see examples.
+/// - `highlight`: [`bool`] - The flag to enable or disable the application of highlight functions to the list item.
+/// - `extras`: [`bool`] - The flag that includes or excludes the extra map of symbols
 /// - `body`: [`content`] - The main body from `#show: checklist` rule.
 ///
 /// The default map is: